-Ranking levels Likelihood Impact Code Risk decision with regards to halal control measures 9 Likely Critical High The organisation needs to review the incidence in a detailed manner to find the root cause of the problem.
+Ranking levels Likelihood Impact Code Risk decision with regards to halal contro measures 9 Likely Critical High The organisation needs to review the incidence in a detailed manner to find the root cause of the problem.
 All precautionary measures shall be taken to resolve the problem identified.
 Monitoring and verification activities towards control measures shall be conducted in accordance with the scheduled plans.
 All staff shall be briefed to keep informed on the matter.
 8 Moderate Critical The organisation shall take all precautionary measures to resolve the problem identified.
-Monitoring 7 Likely Moderate Significant and verification activities towards control measures shall be conducted in accordance with the scheduled plans.
-6 Unlikely Critical 5 Moderate Moderate Moderate The organisation shall monitor and verify control measures in accordance with the scheduled plans.
-4 Likely Insignificant 3 Unlikely Moderate 2 Moderate Insignificant Low The organisation maintains the implementation of control measures in accordance with scheduled plans.
-1 Unlikely Insignificant NOTES:
+7 Likely Moderate Significant Monitoring and verification activities towards control measures shall be conducted in accordance with the scheduled plans.
+6 Unlikely Critical The energiantian shall manifes and config 5 Moderate Moderate Moderate The organisation shall monitor and verify control measures in accordance with the 4 Likely Insignificant scheduled plans.
+3 Unlikely Moderate The experience maintains the 2 Moderate Insignificant Low The organisation maintains the implementation of control measures in accordance with scheduled plans.
+1 Unlikely Insignificant accordance with scheduled plans.
+NOTES: • •